binti59/xandeum-pnode-analytics/submission-package/PRESENTATION_SCRIPT.md

 **[Scroll to Performance Alerts Widget]**

 Here's where we move from passive analytics to **active monitoring**.
-The Performance Alerts widget continuously scans all accessible nodes and automatically detects issues across five categories:
+The Performance Alerts widget continuously scans all accessible nodes and automatically detects issues across four categories:

-**Critical alerts** appear when nodes experience severe problems—CPU usage exceeding 90%, RAM above 95%, or complete offline status. **Warning alerts** catch emerging issues before they become critical: CPU between 80-90%, RAM between 90-95%, or storage space running low above 85%.
+**Critical alerts** appear when nodes experience severe problems—CPU usage exceeding 90%, RAM above 95%, or complete offline status. **Warning alerts** catch emerging issues before they become critical: CPU between 80-90% and RAM between 90-95%.

 Right now, you can see we have **5 critical alerts** for nodes that are currently offline or inaccessible.
 Each alert shows the exact node address, the timestamp, and provides a direct link to investigate further on the Performance page.